Mary Musgrove: Later years

 Mary Musgrove Matthews met the Reverend Thomas Bosomworth and they were married in July 1744.
 Bosomworth ignored his ministerial duties and concentrated on helping Mary with her many enterprises.
-Back in 1738 Oglethorpe had met with Lower Creek town leaders.
-Mary had also attended as his interpreter but she was also there as recipient of lands from the Yamacraws.
-The bestowing of Indian lands to Mary in the presence of Oglethorpe implied the endorsement of the colonists by default and created a series of legal battles that would last for twenty years.
+Several years earlier, in 1738, Oglethorpe had met with Lower Creek town leaders.
+Mary had also attended as his interpreter, but she was also there as recipient of lands from the Yamacraws.
+The bestowing of Indian lands to Mary in the presence of Oglethorpe implied the endorsement of the colonists by default, and created a series of legal battles that would last for twenty years.
 Bosomworth now attempted to help his wife in securing a title to the land.
 While waiting for a response to their case Mary sent a memorial to Lieutenant Colonel Alexander Heron in Georgia requesting compensation for her past contributions to the Georgian colony and his Majesty's subjects.
-Colonel Heron also noted that he, "had personal knowledge of her merit since my first arrival in this country, and I am highly sensible of the singular service she has done the country (a great part of the expense of her own private fortune) in continuing the Creek Indians in friendship and alliance with the English."
-While waiting on her replies from London, Mary received from Brims' successor Malatchi the three islands of St. Catherine, Sapelo, and Ossabaw.
+Colonel Heron also noted that he "had personal knowledge of her merit since my first arrival in this country, and I am highly sensible of the singular service she has done the country (a great part of the expense of her own private fortune) in continuing the Creek Indians in friendship and alliance with the English."
+While waiting on her replies from London, Mary received from Brims' successor, Malatchi, the three islands of St. Catherine, Sapelo, and Ossabaw.
 On St. Catherines Island she had moved cattle and started plowing fields and constructing buildings.

 After many memorials and petitions, Mary chose to invite Creek headmen to Savannah to collect their gifts and help convince the colonists to recognize her Creek land grants.